-No influenza-associated pediatric deaths have been reported in Texas during the 2019-2020 influenza season.
-Cases of influenza-associated pediatric mortality (children <18 years of age) are reportable year-round and by law in Texas.
+This is the first influenza-associated pediatric mortality reported in Texas during the 2019-2020 influenza season.
+Cases of influenza-associated pediatric mortality (children <18 years of age) are reportable year-round by law in Texas.

 Table 9: Influenza-Associated Pediatric Deaths Reported in Texas during the 2019-2020 Season